 Race - with some ethnic groups being more vulnerable to COID 19 customer confidence in attending leisure facilities may be low.
-Disability - those with learning disabilities may be affected in particular in relation to the new operating procedures.
+Disability - those with learning disabilities may be affected in relation to the new operating procedures.

-Age - Older people may note feel confident in returning to use formal leisure facilities.
+Age - Older people may not feel confident in returning to use leisure facilities.